poseidon-framework/poseidon-framework.github.io/trident_guide_archive/trident_guide_1.1.7.0.md

                            name is provided, then the package name defaults to the basename of the (mandatory) --outPackagePath
                            argument
-  --packagewise            Skip the within-package selection step in forge.
-This
+  --no-extract             Skip the selection step in forge.
+This will result in
-                           will result in outputting all individuals in the relevant packages, and hence a superset of the requested individuals/groups.
-It may result in better performance in cases where one wants to forge entire packages or almost entire packages.
-Details: Forge conceptually performs two types of selection: First, it identifies which packages in the supplied base directories are relevant to the requested forge, i.e. whether they are either explicitly listed using *PackageName*, or because they contain selected
+                           outputting all individuals in the relevant packages, and hence a superset of the requested individuals/groups.
+It may result in better
-                           individuals or groups.
-Second, within each relevant package, individuals which are not requested are removed.
-This option skips only the second step, but still performs the first.
-  --outPlinkPopName ARG    Where to write the population/group name into the FAM
-                           file in Plink-format.
-Three options are possible: asFamily (default) | asPhenotype | asBoth.
-See also --inPlinkPopName.
+                           performance in cases where one wants to forge entire packages or almost entire packages.
+Note that this will also ignore any ordering in the output groups/individuals.
+With this option active,
+                           individuals from the relevant packages will just be written in the order that they appear in the original packages.
 ```

 </details>